Who Are You?

 - If you comment, please play nice.
 Profanity is okay, in limited quantities.
 Flames, slurs directed at someone’s race/ethnicity/sexual orientation/nationality/religion/etc., and insults WILL NOT BE TOLERATED.
 This place is for communication and discussion, not tearing people apart.

-Finally, I have to say that this blog is only the beginning.
-This is me, kicking the closet door open.
-I have come to believe that Asperger’s — and other conditions on the autism spectrum — are nothing to be ashamed of.
+that when I started this blog in 2010, it was is only the beginning.
+This is It was me, kicking the closet door open.
+I have come to believe that Asperger’s — and other conditions on the autism spectrum — are is nothing to be ashamed of.
 I envision, and would love to see come to fruition, a world in which we can not only survive, but thrive and be accepted for who we are — social issues, eccentricities, sensory issues, and all.
 You could say that this blog aims to help achieve that goal, in whatever small ways that it can.